 As we get older, so do our spines.
-Spinal stenosis is most common in people over the age of 60 and a common cause of lower back pain in this age group.
-Our Oakville Chiropractor recommends the exercises located on this page for spinal stenosis and all kinds of low back pain.
+Our Chiropractors say Spinal Stenosis is most common in people over the age of 60 and a common cause of lower back pain in this age group.
+Our Oakville Chiropractic Team recommends the exercises located on this page for spinal stenosis and all kinds of low back pain.
 Degenerative changes of the spine can lead to narrowing of two canals; either the central canal where our spinal cords are, or the lateral canals where our nerves exit the spinal cord.
 The Chiropractic Clinic located in Oakville treats patients will all degrees of stenosis, get in before its too late.

 These degenerative changes can create undesirable symptoms for our Chiropractic to treat in the lower back and the legs.
 Lower back pain or stiffness may be present with this condition, but more often leg symptoms are more predominant.
 Pain, aching, cramping, a burning sensation, weakness and/or numbness in the buttocks, legs and feet may be a result of spinal stenosis in the lower back.